Configuring AI tools

 From the AI tools configuration page, fill in the Description to provide AI tool details for internal use.

-For MS Copilot, the name and NQL ID fields are predetermined—not editable.
+For Microsoft Copilot, the name and NQL ID fields are predetermined—not editable.

-Add available Licenses for MS Copilot, if available.
+Add available Licenses for Microsoft Copilot, if available.

 Save AI tool configuration.